MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 You can use any text editor to author Markdown.
 For an editor that facilitates inserting both standard Markdown syntax and custom OPS extensions, we recommend [VS Code](https://code.visualstudio.com/) with the [Docs Authoring Pack](https://aka.ms/DocsAuthoringPack) installed.

-OPS has standardized on Markdig for all new repos, and older repos are migrating to Markdig.
+OPS was standardized on Markdig for all new repos, and older repos are migrating to Markdig.
 You can test the rendering of Markdown in Markdig vs. other engines at [https://babelmark.github.io/](https://babelmark.github.io/).

 ## Alerts (Note, Tip, Important, Caution, Warning)